bustoutsolutions/siesta/Docs/memory.md

 # Memory Management

-Note that in the [example in the README](https://github.com/bustoutsolutions/siesta#basic-usage), no code calls any sort of “removeObserver” method.
-Siesta automatically removes observers when they are no longer needed.
+Note that in the [first example in the README](https://bustoutsolutions.github.io/siesta/#basic-usage), no code calls any sort of “removeObserver” method.
+Siesta can automatically remove observers when they are no longer needed by tying them to the lifecycles of other objects.

 Siesta achieves this by introducing a notion of **observer ownership,** which ties an observer to the lifecycle of some object.
 Here’s how this mechanism plays out in a few common cases: